Performance and Complexity Trade-off Optimization of Speech Models During Training: Conclusion

 \section{Conclusion}

 We present a novel complexity reduction method for neural networks to jointly optimize complexity and performance during training.
 Unlike other approaches, such as model pruning, knowledge distillation, or neural architecture search, our method accomplishes this in a single training run.
-It neither requires a teacher model nor makes specific assumptions about the importance of different model weights.
+It neither requires a teacher model nor makes specific assumptions about the importance of different model weights, \reviewhl{and can be selectively applied to a subset of layers or to the entire model.}

 We evaluate our approach using three speech processing case studies of increasing complexity: a synthetic audio filter bank example, a VAD model, and an audio anti-spoofing model.
 The results show that our method leads to substantial complexity reduction, paired with performance outcomes ranging from marginal degradation to considerable improvements.
 Specifically, in the VAD case, we observed an approximately \SI{80}{\percent} reduction in complexity, paired with a degradation in EER of less than \SI{1.5}{\percent}.
 Notably, in the audio anti-spoofing case, we observed an EER improvement from \SI{6.26}{\percent} to \SI{2.53}{\percent} and a complexity reduction of nearly \SI{84}{\percent}, resulting in a \SI{90}{\percent} reduction in model size.
 This approach also enables the layer parameter choices to be directly learned from the data, outperforming conventional heuristic layer-size choices.